tespin/banned-prison-book-api/README.md

 - hover styles
 - page numbers look cramped when 3 digits
 - if used arrow to go to 1st page or last page, focus should switch to the opposite arrow
+- don't show pagination if less than one page

+### use reducer refactor

+- total count is wrong after activating and then deactivating a filter

 #### Errors